-Completions Pad Input Node Water Quality $\forall p \in P, w \in W, t \in T$
+Completions Pad Input Node Water Quality $\forall p \in P, qc \in QC, t \in T$

 The water quality at the completions pad input is dependent on the flow rates of water from pad storage and water from the intermediate node.
 Even mixing is assumed, so all water into the pad is of the same water quality.